dragonflypl/web-wiki/react.md

 `<button className="btn" style={{color: 'blue'}} onClick={this.handleClick}>{this.props.label} {this.state.counter}</button>`

+#### Theming

+react-toolbox is great example of how theming can be done with css modules.

 ### Access to the DOM elements

 In order to get access to element in JSX, use `ref` attribute: `<input ref={(input) => this.someInput = input} />`.
 This `ref` function will execute when element is mounted.